WildCodeSchool/remotefr-js-0920-p3-off-hungergames-back/README.md

     * Suppose we wouldn't deploy FeedMe to a VPS, but to cloud services: Netlify (for the frontend app) and Heroku (for the backend app).
 The URL of the frontend app would be something like `https://my-feedme-instance.netlify.app`.
 So we would have to assign this value to `ALLOWED_ORIGINS`.
     * If you deploy FeedMe to a VPS, you can have both the backend and the frontend on the same origin (Nginx can route the incoming requests, according to the requested path).
 Here we suppose that we have a subdomain `feedme.my-domain.com` which will be handled by an Nginx "vhost".
 So we assign `https://feedme.my-domain.com` to `ALLOWED_ORIGINS` (supposing we'll use HTTPS).
+    * Regarding HTTPS: if you don't intend to setup HTTPS, this should be reflected in the actual URL you'll be using in replacement of `https://feedme.my-domain.com`, _for this and all the subsequent sections of this procedure_.

 ##### Inject the app's database schema into Postgres